nrjdalal/next-to-start/README.md

 ## Are we migrated yet?

-One last thing to do is to create `src/router.tsx`.
-This is the file that will dictate the behavior of TanStack Router used within Start.
-Here, you can configure everything from the default [preloading functionality](https://tanstack.com/router/latest/docs/framework/react/guide/preloading) to [caching staleness](https://tanstack.com/router/latest/docs/framework/react/guide/data-loading).
+One last thing before we can run the development server, we need to create a router file that will dictate the behavior of TanStack Router used within Start.

 ```tsx
 // src/router.tsx